TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-While enumerating the system, we detect a crontab with `pspy` (important to run the 32 bits version):
+While enumerating the system, we detect a crontab with `pspy` (Note: run the 32-bits version, since the target is `i686`):

 <br />